ememumoh/Tension/README.md

 ## Features
 ### User signup, login & email verification
 This app makes use of the Passport.js module to enable user signup and login.
 Email verification is done using Nodemailer and Crypto.
+### ensureAuthenticated Function
+Auth-protected pages will not open if user is not authenticated.
+This protects non-authenticated users from viewing certain pages.
 ## License
 MIT Lisence
 ## Author